vvssttkk/dst/README.md

 # data science project generation

+in this repo u can look at default template for DS/ML/DL/.. projects or similar area

 ## how to use

 before creating a new project from this template, u need to install the dependencies